Manoj123-github/Manoj123-github/README.md

 </p>

 ---
-<p quote align='center'> <b>I'm a DevOps and cloud enthusiast with a passion for automating and streamlining development, deployment processes.</b> </p quote>
+<p quote align='center'> <b>I'm a DevOps and cloud enthusiast with a passion for implementing different tools for automating and streamlining development and deployment processes.</b> </p quote>

 ---